Singapore-Australia Green Economy Agreement

 During the 12th meeting of the Singapore-Australia Joint Ministerial Committee on 27 August 2021, Ministers agreed to establish a Joint GEA Working Group with a view to launching formal GEA negotiations by 1 October 2021.
 Negotiations between Australia and Singapore on the GEA commenced on 22 September 2021.

-Australia’s Minister for Trade, Tourism and Investment Dan Tehan and Singapore’s Minister for Trade and Industry Gan Kim Yong met on 11 October 2021 to take stock of negotiations on the GEA.
-They released a joint Vision Statement which outlines a shared ambition for the GEA.
+Australia’s former Minister for Trade, Tourism and Investment Dan Tehan and Singapore’s Minister for Trade and Industry Gan Kim Yong met on 11 October 2021 to take stock of negotiations on the GEA.
+They released a Joint Vision Statement which outlines a shared ambition for the GEA.

 The GEA was promoted at the Australian pavilion at the 26th UN Climate Change Conference (COP26) in November 2021, the video below provides further information.